 The task is story generation from pictures (not retell).
 Six original picture sets with animal characters are used to elicit stories, two each at three levels of complexity.
 The stories are controlled in pairs and systematically varied across levels for length, amount of story information, and number and gender of characters.
 The pictures for each story are placed in page protectors with each story in its own binder.
 When administering each story, the examiner first goes through all the pages so that the child can preview the story, after which the examiner turns the pages again as the child tells the story.
 The examiner turns the page when the child appears to be finished telling the story for a particular picture.
-The examiner holds the binder in such a way that he or she cannot see the pictures as the child tells the story; the child cannot legitimately use pointing in lieu of language when telling the story.
+The examiner holds the binder in such a way that he or she cannot see the pictures as the child tells the story, which means that the child needs to be explicit if the examiner is to understand the story; the child cannot legitimately use pointing in lieu of language when telling the story.
 The instructions emphasize that the examiner will not be able to see the pictures, so the child will have to tell a really good story in order for the examiner to understand it.